ruis0ng/ruis0ng.github.io/_pages/about.md

 About me
 ======
+In the past, I studied at Busiess school when I did my bachelor's degree.
 I am currently a master's student at the University of Zurich, with a major in Information Systems and a minor in Informatics.
 My journey from business to computer science has equipped me with a broader perspective on technology's technical and business aspects.

+I would describe myself as a proactive learner in acquiring new knowledge and embracing innovative practices.
+I am eager to expand my knowledge and skill set by exploring new research areas, so far I have taken various courses including Management, Marketing, Information Technologies, Human-Computer Interaction and so on.

 With experience in diverse cultural and professional environments, I’ve developed a strong ability to adapt to different environments.
-My experience has ranged from designing user-centric applications to improving system efficiencies, always with a focus on creating meaningful solutions that address real-world needs.
+My experience has ranged from designing user-centric applications and accessibilities to improving system efficiencies, always with a focus on creating meaningful solutions that address real-world needs.

 I am passionate about leveraging technology to solve real-world problems and enhance user experiences.
 My international experience has given me a global perspective, which I always bring to every project and opportunity.
 I am particularly interested in opportunities that allow me to work on innovative projects and collaborate with diverse teams.